dankamongmen/scblockchain/README.md

 * POST `/exlookup`: JSON equivalent of the `exlookup` command
     * Requires an application/json body of type NewExternalLookupTX
     * Replies with application/json body of type TXRequestResponse
+* POST `/lauthreq`: JSON equivalent of the `lauthreq` command
+    * Requires an application/json body of type NewLookupAuthorizationRequestTX
+    * Replies with application/json body of type TXRequestResponse
+* POST `/lauth`: JSON equivalent of the `lauth` command
+    * Requires an application/json body of type NewLookupAuthorizationTX
+    * Replies with application/json body of type TXRequestResponse
 * POST `/patient`: JSON equivalent of the `patient` command
     * Requires an application/json body of type NewPatientTX
     * Replies with application/json body of type NewPatientTXResponse or, on failure, TXRequestResponse

 ## Key operations